How to prevent BIMI and Apple Branded Mail logos from displaying on subdomains without affecting deliverability?

 Summarize with

 The direct answer is yes for BIMI: publish a BIMI declination record on each subdomain where the root-domain logo should not display.
-The record v=BIMI1; l=; a=; is a valid way to say that this DNS name declines to publish a BIMI indicator.
-I do not expect that record to harm deliverability, because mailbox filtering decisions still depend on authentication, reputation, user engagement, and policy signals, not on whether a logo was displayed.
+The record v=BIMI1; l=; a=; says that this DNS name declines to publish a BIMI indicator.
+This record does not harm deliverability because mailbox filtering decisions still depend on authentication, reputation, user engagement, and policy signals, not on whether a logo was displayed.

-- BIMI: Use a declination record on the subdomain that must not inherit or display the logo.
+- BIMI: Publish a declination record on the subdomain that must not inherit the logo.

 - Deliverability: Keep SPF, DKIM, DMARC alignment, sending reputation, and complaint control intact.

-BIMI has a specific answer for this exact case.
-If the organizational domain has a default BIMI indicator, and a subdomain should not publish or display that indicator, place an empty l= value on the subdomain's BIMI assertion record.
-Keeping a= empty as well makes the intent unambiguous: this name declines to publish a BIMI assertion.
+BIMI has a specific answer for this case.
+If the organizational domain has a default BIMI indicator and a subdomain should not publish or display that indicator, place an empty l= value on the subdomain's BIMI assertion record.
+The current BIMI draft defines the record as an explicit declination when both l= and a= are empty.

 Safe BIMI suppression pattern